Grip strengthening without fancy equipment

 Grip strengthening probably wasn’t something you spent a lot of time thinking about when you were younger.

-It’s embarrassing when your wife or small child hands you a jar and you can’t open it.
+But now, it can be embarrassing when your spouse or small child hands you a jar and you can’t open it.
 Especially with your friends around.

 Decreasing grip strength can be a problem in everyday life for us older folks.
 Using hand tools, golfing, sailing, and many other daily activities, sports and hobbies can go from super enjoyable to super frustrating if your grip strength isn’t up to par.

 And as we get older, hand function decreases due to age-related degenerative changes in the musculoskeletal, vascular, and nervous systems.

 Now throw in a few more of the problems that stalk us in our older years, like arthritis and old traumatic injuries, and it can start to seem like our old grip strength is doomed.

 Not to worry – just like strength training is the miracle cure for rebuilding other parts of the body at any age, so it is with grip strengthening.
 You just have to consistently include some specific grip strengthening exercise in your weekly workout routine.

 You can use cool-looking grippers and other types of expensive grip strengthening equipment, but you don’t have to.

 In this post, I’ll show you how you can create your own killer grip strengthening device, known as a wrist roller, for under $10, and how to use it.

 The simple, cheap way to make you own super-effective grip strengthening device